ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 * However, stateful communication is also possible, where the server maintains some level of session state between requests.

-The diagram below shows a machine trying to access a website using a web browser or simply **curl** command is a client and it sends HTTP requests to a web server (Apache, Nginx, IIS or any other server) over the internet.
+The diagram below shows a machine trying to access a website using a web browser or simply **curl** command as a client and it sends HTTP requests to a web server (Apache, Nginx, IIS or any other server) over the internet.

 ![illustration 1](./images/illustration%201.png)